factal/web-waterpaint/docs/overview.md

 Paper moisture now carries an explicit fringe model layered on top of the base diffusion.
 The updated `PAPER_DIFFUSION_FRAGMENT` samples the fibre texture to build a tangent frame, measures wetness gradients, and treats steep transitions as active wet fronts.
 A fibre-aligned noise field perturbs the parallel diffusion coefficient while damping the perpendicular component, allowing the striations in the paper to steer feathered blooms.
 The same directional noise drives a stochastic culling pass that occasionally zeroes out thin, isolated cells so drying pools break into ragged filaments instead of uniform bands.
 The result is a capillary fringe that clings to the fibre direction and naturally dissolves as the sheet dries.

 Uniforms `uFringeStrength`, `uFringeThreshold`, and `uFringeNoiseScale` control the behaviour and are populated from `SimulationParams.capillaryFringe`.
 Default values live in `DEFAULT_FRINGE_PARAMS`, keeping the effect active but gentle out of the box.

+Artist-facing controls map to `SimulationParams.capillaryFringe`:

+- `enabled` toggles the perturbation stage for cost-sensitive scenes.
+- `strength` scales the fibre-aligned modulation applied to the base diffusion coefficients.
+- `threshold` defines how sharp a wetness gradient must be before the fringe masks engage.
+- `noiseScale` selects the frequency of the directional noise that carves out the feathery edge pattern.

 ## Pigment Diffusion